FlippingBinaryLLC/wait-rs/README.md

 If your application panics with the message `there is no reactor running, must be called from the context of a Tokio 1.x runtime`, you can fix this by enabling the `tokio` feature flag in your crate.
+Unfortunately, this means you wind up using a `tokio` runtime under the hood, but this crate disables all but the minimum required features of `tokio` that are necessary for it to work.
+It also manages the runtime for you so you can use `.wait()` exactly the same.

 If you encounter any other problems, please [open an issue] on GitHub.